Police shutdown Ocean Drive for Memorial Day Weekend

 According to Miami Beach Police, Ocean Drive will be shutdown as the Memorial Day festivities take place on the ground and in the air.

 On Friday morning, police blocked off traffic from Ocean Drive to Sixth and 15th streets.
-This shut down will last all weekend, police said.
+This shut down will last until Monday at 7 a.m., police said.

 The annual “Urban Beach Week” will take place in the area, which is expected to draw a young crowd.
 The event is also expected to attract some of the biggest names in hip-hop.